 Your in a great situation if you are working ten, twelve, or even more hours a day for someone else.
 Consider is conditioning, in the early stages of your business you are going to have to be willing to do the same thing.
 Too often we think that if we were running our own business it might somehow be easier.
 That is pretty much the farthest thing from the truth.
 Not only will it be harder but it will most likely be even longer hours for less pay.
 The main difference is that you are investing in something you will hopefully one day be able to stare at from a distance while it runs itself right?

 Paying your dues isn’t really about getting in good with the boss or making connections.
 Not really.
 It is about building your skill set, knowledge, and work ethic to be able to manage your own dealings.
-Inspiration is a beautiful spark that can set an idea off, that is the kind of thing that is great for a hobby, or a pure artists that doesn’t really need to worry about how much money comes in or how long their process takes.
+Inspiration is a beautiful spark that can set an idea off, that is the kind of thing that is great for a hobby, like a free solitaire game app, or a pure artists that doesn’t really need to worry about how much money comes in or how long their process takes.
 If you are looking to run something independent you have to be prepared for the moment when inspiration has dried up and you need to work on a crazy last minute dead line.
 This might even be in an aspect of your own business that you detest.

 You’ll be sitting in the exact position you are now, but you won’t have the luxury of extrinsic motivation.
 When you think of the power of that kind of support and accountability is can be make or break.
 When your manager comes down and tells you not to cancel your dinner plans don’t scoff.
 Think about the discipline they are helping you create and how that will help you when you finally ditch the place and take off on your own.